Boulder County Porch Piracy Suspects Left Behind Unicorn Pictures And Figurines

 BOULDER, Colo.
 (CBS4) – Investigators who were trying to solve a series of crimes in Boulder County kept running across unicorn figurines and pictures of unicorns.
-They say those small discoveries helped them tie the crimes together and identify three suspects in their case.
+They say those small discoveries as they were recovering stolen property and executing search warrants, helped them tie the crimes together and identify three suspects in their case.

 The crimes took place in Boulder, Lyons and Longmont, and also included vehicle trespasses.
 They started happening in September and continued through February.
 It’s estimated that they stole items that added up to $115,000 in value during that time.